captionpoint/captionpoint-plays/SPAY.md

 to even have the option to use–
 ---
 ## NOAH:
 I could break up with Jackson.
+I WILL.
 ---
 ## NOAH:
 I mean.
 If I’m already staying here for a while.